onchainification/great-ape-safe/README.md

         assert atoken.balanceOf(destination) > bal_before
 ```

-By no means complete, but included platforms for now are:
+By no means complete, but included platforms currently are:
 - Aave
 - Compound
 - Convex